 Four years later I would return with another young lady who wasn’t my wife but we’d claim, for convenience, was.
-This time the situation was slightly less devious as obviously there was only the one of her, and though she wasn’t my wife then, as it turned out one day she would be.
+This time the situation was slightly less devious as obviously there was only the one of her, and though she wasn’t my wife then, as it turned out she one day would be.

-emphatically deny both.
+girls liable to emphatically deny both.
 Such is life, my friends.